 - 2 cups (480ml) of chicken stock

-- Spray a large saucepan with some spray oil
+- Spray a large saucepan with some olive oil spray.

-- Add the spices and continue to fry for another 2 minutes.
+- Add all the spices and continue to fry for another 2 minutes.

-- Stir in the pasta, tomato paste, courgette (zucchini), chicken stock, coconut milk and sweet potato (or butternut squash) and bring to the boil.
+- Stir in the passata, tomato paste, courgette (zucchini), chicken stock, coconut milk and sweet potato (or butternut squash) and bring to the boil.

-- Reduce heat and cover and simmer for approx 30 mins until chicken is cooked through and vegetables are softened.
+- Reduce heat to medium and cover and simmer for approx 30 mins until chicken is cooked through and vegetables are softened and sauce has reduced down.

 - Season with salt and pepper as needed

 - Serve topped with fresh coriander and your choice of sides.
-Perfect with rice or Roasted Cauliflower Rice for an SP/Original day.
+Perfect with rice or Roasted Cauliflower Rice.